ben0bi/BeRec/README.md

 	Maybe almost, there may be some errors but I tried to eliminate all upcoming bugs like "wrong file format, i will crash now" -> only loading mp3s, wavs, oggs, and flacs now.
 	No Buttons for Volume right now.
+	There will be a function menu on button 5 where you can set the volume and stuff "virtually", so, no extra buttons needed.
 -> Renames all (relevant) files and directories for convenience
 	(replaces spaces with _ in directories,
 	and much other characters like äàüè in the filenames.)